m-razali/sar-index-model/README.md

 5. Normalized Difference Polarization Index(NDPol)
 6. Dual-polarized Radar Vegetation Index(DpRVI)

-This tool uses Sentinel-1 RTC data
+This tool uses Sentinel-1 RTC data which can be downloaded from ESA Copernicus.

 This tool was developed by Mulkal, S.T., M.Sc.
 Mining EngineeringDepartment.
 Syiah Kuala University Banda Aceh